What are some psychological biases that act as barriers to effective decision making?

 2. Moving Average Convergence Divergence (MACD): The MACD measures the relationship between two moving averages (usually 12-day and 26-day) of a security’s price.
 When the MACD line crosses above the signal line, it generates a bullish signal; when it crosses below, it generates a bearish signal.
 This helps investors identify potential entry and exit points aligned with prevailing market psychology.

-Renowned traders like Jesse Livermore and Bernard Baruch, who were active in the early 20th century, understood the importance of market psychology.
+Renowned traders like Jesse Livermore and Bernard Baruch, active in the early 20th century, understood the importance of market psychology.
 Livermore, known for his contrarian approach, famously stated, “The market is never wrong; opinions often are.”
 He recognized that going against the crowd when sentiment reached extremes could lead to profitable opportunities.

 Similarly, Baruch, a successful speculator and advisor, emphasized the significance of mass psychology in his investment philosophy.
 He believed that understanding and capitalizing on the emotional swings of the market was crucial to success.